ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 nano recipe_warming_stripes.yml
 ```

-Let's add the standard header comments (these don't do anything), and a first description.
+Let's add the standard header comments (these do not do anything), and a first description.

 ```yaml
 # ESMValTool